KevLoughrey/FishingGame/README.md

 # Limitations
 * Due to the quick nature of development, the desktop experience was prioritised.
 The game is not currently playable on mobile devices.
 * Full game over functionality has not yet been implemented.
-The game will currently just flash an alert when a loss is recorded.
+The game will currently just flash an alert when a loss is recorded then reload the page.
 This will be updated in the next deployment.

 ## Future Development
 * A simple backend API will be developed to track highscores.